Welcome to today's edition of the Rush 24-7 podcast.

 They're going to go in there and they're going to stop this stuff.

-They understand about this.
+They understand all this.

 Elites are implementing things with executive action.